 We all procrastinate when it comes to certain tasks, and some of the hardest working people will, some repeatedly, avoid things they know they should be doing.
 Your everyday procrastinator, myself included, will habitually put off activities that are a little too intimidating, like doing our taxes.
 On April 10th we’ll finally start putting together our receipts, while we freak out about the looming deadline!
 It’s the same with school papers and work projects — they are another category of tasks a lot of us will put off.
 Others just hate doing things they find too mundane or uninteresting — my roommate and housework come to mind.

 But no matter how much you lean into it, you’re not happy doing nothing on a subconscious level.
 Why would you?
 Too much idleness can make you feel bad about yourself and make you worry about your future.
-But I would wager real dollars (Australian dollars, that is), that this is a pattern you fell into and now you don’t know how to pull yourself out of it.
+But I bet that this is a pattern you fell into and now you don’t know how to pull yourself out of it.

 Not to fear – these Quorans have some tips to help you overcome laziness.